 Now more than ever, we must fully fund public education in order to fully recover from the COVID-19 pandemic, restore our economy, address longstanding racial disparities, and build a better society.
 If this requires new revenue at the state level, the state should tax the large corporations and wealthy shareholders that are profiting during the pandemic.

-Tell Governor Baker and the legislature to fully fund the Student Opportunity Act and our public colleges and universities in Massachusetts.
+Tell the Massachusetts government to fully fund our public colleges and universities!

 To: Governor Baker, Senator Rush, Representative Malia